Shreyashkshirsagar/IoT-Based-Noise-Pollution-Monitoring-System/README.md

 # IoT-Based-Noise-Pollution-Monitoring-System
 This Repository is Beneficial for People Looking for Sensor based Project Related to IoT.
 Here I have depicted a entire working Sensor Project for Noise Pollution monitoring System.
+A Noise Pollution Monitoring System is an innovative technological solution designed to measure, analyze, and manage noise levels in urban and industrial areas.
+It employs advanced sensing and data processing technologies to provide real-time and accurate information about noise pollution, helping policymakers, environmental agencies, and communities make informed decisions and take appropriate actions to mitigate its adverse effects.